kerufu/Facial_expression_recognition/readme.md

 To create container and start: docker run --name fer -e PYTHONUNBUFFERED=1 -it --gpus all tensorflow_opencv

-To copy files from/to container:
+To copy files from/to container: transfer_code_to_container.sh fetch_decoded_image.sh

-docker cp dataset fer:/fer

-docker cp dataset_worker.py fer:/fer

-docker cp main.py fer:/fer

-docker cp model.py fer:/fer

-docker cp model_worker.py fer:/fer

-docker cp setting.py fer:/fer

-docker cp fer:/fer/sample_decoded_image.jpg .

 To set up GPU on windows docker:
 1. upgrade nvidia driver